tomlooman/tomlooman.github.io/_posts/2023-02-14-unreal-engine-cpp-guide.md

 }
 ```

-It's important to check if pointers are not "null" (also written as "nullptr" in code, meaning not pointing to anything) before attempting to call functions or change its variables, or the engine will crash when executing that piece of code.
+It's important to check if pointers are not "null" (also written as `nullptr` in code, meaning not pointing to anything) before attempting to call functions or change its variables, or the engine will crash when executing that piece of code.
 So you will use the above if-statement often.

 **Perhaps even more important than knowing when to check for nullptr's, is when NOT to include nullptr checks.**

-You should generally only check for nullptr if it's likely and acceptable that a pointer is in fact null and continue execution of the rest of the game regardless.
-In the above code example, the FocusedActor\* is going to be null in many cases, whenever there is no interactable Actor under the player's crosshair.
+You should generally only check for `nullptr` if it's likely and acceptable that a pointer is in fact null and continue execution of the rest of the game regardless.
+In the above code example, the `FocusedActor*` is going to be `nullptr` in many cases, whenever there is no interactable Actor under the player's crosshair.

-Now imagine in the example below we return a nullptr from GetPlayerController() and (quietly) skip the if-statement where we would otherwise add an item to inventory.
+Now imagine in the example below we return a `nullptr` from `GetPlayerController()` and (quietly) skip the if-statement where we would otherwise add an item to inventory.
 Further down the line, you will scratch your head wondering why you didn't receive this item.
 Having no player controller is unlikely enough in most cases that when it does happen, you may be better off failing entirely as the state of the game is already broken.

 ```cpp
 APlayerController* PC = GetWorld()->GetPlayerController();